christofsteel/syng/README.md

 The preferred way to install the client is via [Flathub](https://flathub.org/apps/rocks.syng.Syng).

-Alternatively Syng can be installed via the _Python Package Index_ (PyPI).
+Alternatively Syng.Rocks! can be installed via the _Python Package Index_ (PyPI).
 When installing the client it is mandatory to include the `client` flag:

     pip install 'syng[client]'